-6 Rolf Trittmann and Boris Kasolowsky, "Taking Evidence in Arbitration Proceedings Between Common Law and Civil Law Traditions: The Development of a European Hybrid Standard for Arbitration Proceedings" (2008) 31(1) University of New South Wales Law Journal 330.
+&lt;sup>30 Rolf Trittmann and Boris Kasolowsky, "Taking Evidence in Arbitration Proceedings Between Common Law and Civil Law Traditions: The Development of a European Hybrid Standard for Arbitration Proceedings" (2008) 31(1) University of New South Wales Law Journal 330.

-7 Most institutional rules and domestic legislative frameworks allow parties the freedom to determine the arbitral procedure and include express provisions for both party and tribunal appointed experts: see United Nations Commission on International Trade Law, 'Model Law on International Commercial Arbitration' (1985, with amendments adopted in 2006) arts 19, 26; International Chamber of Commerce, 'Arbitration Rules' (2017) arts 25(3), 25(4).
+&lt;sup>31 Most institutional rules and domestic legislative frameworks allow parties the freedom to determine the arbitral procedure and include express provisions for both party and tribunal appointed experts: see United Nations Commission on International Trade Law, 'Model Law on International Commercial Arbitration' (1985, with amendments adopted in 2006) arts 19, 26; International Chamber of Commerce, 'Arbitration Rules' (2017) arts 25(3), 25(4).

-8 Paul Friedland and Stavros Brekoulakis, '2012 International Arbitration Survey: Current and Preferred Practices in the Arbitral Process' (Survey, 2012) 29.
+&lt;sup>32 Paul Friedland and Stavros Brekoulakis, '2012 International Arbitration Survey: Current and Preferred Practices in the Arbitral Process' (Survey, 2012) 29.

-blooded' adversarial approach" to civil litigation,9 he nevertheless expressed concerns over the excessive cost, inefficiency and delay prevalent in the civil justice system.
+and will advocate their case, whether they are consciously, or not.
+This is a problem which has bedevilled common law civil litigation.
+Indeed, Lord Woolf, one of the United Kingdom's then most senior jurists, undertook a review of civil procedure and litigation in the UK, producing a set of Interim and Final Reports advocating major reforms.
+While his Lordship recognised the value of a "full, 'red-blooded' adversarial approach" to civil litigation, he nevertheless expressed concerns over the excessive cost, inefficiency and delay prevalent in the civil justice system.
 The area of party-appointed expert evidence was identified as one of the sources of the problem and an area especially in need of reform.
 Lord Woolf highlighted the tendency, perceived or otherwise, of expert opinions to be biased in favour of the party which appointed the expert.

-Similar concerns have been observed in international arbitration, where use of party-appointed experts predominates.
-The respondents to the 2012 Queen Mary University International Arbitration survey who preferred tribunal appointed experts said that, in their experience, party appointed experts often acted as partisan advocates for the party who appointed them.
-According to them, this would often result in the appointment of a third expert by the tribunal, which was an additional expense that might have been avoided by the appointment of an expert by the tribunal in the first place.10 Additionally, the problem is worsened by the appointment by counsel of arbitrators with civil law backgrounds who may be unfamiliar with the measures that domestic courts in common law systems have implemented in response to perceived bias, or even of the issue itself.
+Similar concerns have been observed in international arbitration. party-appointed experts predominates. use of respondents to the 2012 Queen Mary University International Arbitration survey who preferred tribunal appointed experts said that, in their experience, party appointed experts often acted as partisan advocates for the party who appointed them.
+According to them, this would often result in the appointment of a third expert by the tribunal, which was an additional expense that might have been avoided by the appointment of an expert by the tribunal in the first place.
+Additionally, the problem is worsened by the appointment by counsel of arbitrators with civil law backgrounds who may be unfamiliar with the measures that domestic courts in common law systems have implemented in response to perceived bias, or even of the issue itself.

 The problem is two-fold.
 The first relates to the remuneration of party appointed experts.
 They are employed and paid by the appointing party.
 This is not to suggest that the payment of fees itself leads to explicit bias and the majority of cases of expert partiality are not scandalous occurrences of bribery and fraud.
 Rather, the partiality exists on a more subconscious level.
 It is only human nature for an expert to feel somewhat indebted, consciously or otherwise, to those who are paying their fees.
 And additionally a concern for repeat business.
-It is therefore said to follow that experts naturally feel inclined to use their testimony to 'assist' their appointing party's case.11
+It is therefore said to follow that experts naturally feel inclined to use their testimony to 'assist' their appointing party's case.